Are you your own worst critic? Worried you’ll never be successful with ADHD?

 Learn to use them and fly.

-If your lack of focus and disorganization keep you crawling, do what you need to do to strengthen your wings so you can fly.
+Embrace ADHD’s challenges.
+If distractions and disorganization keep you crawling, do what you need to do to strengthen your wings so you can fly.

 Your energy and ideas are needed.
 Let your goodness loose in the world.

-May your year and your world be filled with peace, prosperity and abundant good health.
+May your life be filled with peace, prosperity, and abundant good health.
+Especially in these difficult times.

 To Your ADHD Success,